 Get your scare on this weekend with trick or treating, costume and campsite decorating contests, terrifying ghost stories, pumpkin carving, spooky scavenger hunts and a haunted picnic shelter!
 Join park staff for a horrifying and haunted weekend.

 Join the Friends of Mashkinonje for a guided hike into the park.
 Explore the parks wetlands in late fall.
 Meet at the Loudon Access at 1:00 pm.

-Presented by: The Friends of Frontenac.
+Presented by: The Friends of Frontenac Park.
 The Challenge: to camp in Frontenac Park at least one night in every month of the year in 12 consecutive months.
 Register at the Park Office and retain copies of your camping permits as proof of your stay during each of the 12 months.
-Once done, submit your record sheet and permit copies to the Park Office and you will be recognized at the next Challenge BBQ in November with a certificate, a crest, and your name on the Camping Challenge plaque!
+Once done, submit your record sheet and permit copies to the Park Office and you will be recognized at the next Challenge Celebration in November with a certificate, a crest, and your name on the Camping Challenge plaque!

 Presented by: Jerome McDuff and The Friends of Frontenac